 See vita for additional grants and contracts.

-Invited Member, CA State Board of Education, Commission on Teacher Credentialing and Department of Education Statewide Special Education Reform Task Force;Chair, Educator Preparation Subcommittee, 2013-2014.
+Invited Member, CA State Board of Education, Commission on Teacher Credentialing and Department of Education: Statewide Special Education Reform Task Force and Educator Preparation Subcommittee Co-Chair, 2013-2015.

 Statewide elected CALTASH Board member,1991-2007